Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 The classic version of the pattern assumes text-only content in the document store;
 however, in many enterprise scenarios, the content that users wish to query can contain images and tables that are also essential to accurately answering their questions that wouldn't normally be captured by a text-only document ingestion flow.

-To address this use case, it makes sense to incorporate a **multimodal LLM**, such as [GPT-4V](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/gpt-4-turbo-with-vision-on-azure-openai-service/ba-p/3979933) or [GPT-4o](https://azure.microsoft.com/en-us/blog/introducing-gpt-4o-openais-new-flagship-multimodal-model-now-in-preview-on-azure/), into our RAG workflow.
+To address this use case, it makes sense to incorporate a **multimodal LLM**, such as [GPT-4o](https://azure.microsoft.com/en-us/blog/introducing-gpt-4o-openais-new-flagship-multimodal-model-now-in-preview-on-azure/), into our RAG workflow.

 This document provides an overview of the sample architecture presented in this repo

 ### Considerations

 - Cost and latency
-  - At the time of development, GPT-4V was the only multimodal LLM available via Azure OpenAI, and latency/cost were high enough based on expected load on the system that we felt it would be better to explore the pattern of generating and querying text descriptions of images as opposed to direct inference against a multimodal LLM.
+  - GPT-4o provides improved performance over previous multimodal models with better cost efficiency and lower latency.
+While direct inference against multimodal LLMs is more viable with GPT-4o, this architecture still provides value for scenarios requiring optimized costs and response times, especially when processing large volumes of images.
-  However, as the technology develops, newer multimodal models may be released with cheaper pricing and lower latency, which may make the direct inference architecture more viable.
+  However, as the technology continues to develop, newer multimodal models may be released with even cheaper pricing and lower latency, which may make the direct inference architecture even more viable.
   - not all images in documents are relevant or contain useful information (e.g. business logo letterhead, etc.) - we propose using a classifier to identify images for which using the enrichment service to generate an image description would have most value
 - MHTML document format - for our use case, the document store we were considering was primarily HTML documents.
   Some of the images in our use case required levels of authentication/authorization and our loader would need additional consideration to bypass that auth system when downloading the image content, so we chose to convert the documents to MHTML format prior to ingestion to ensure all text and image content was captured at their original locations in the document for ease of further processing.